This post may contain affiliate links.

 How to Make Wood Block Wall Art

-To make a wood block piece of art for your wall, simply chop the end off a 1 x 8 common board to create a wood square.
-Then, paint the frame color, tape off the edge, and paint your artboard color, then finally, paint your design.
+To create a wood block piece of art for your wall, simply chop the end off a 1 x 8 common board to form a square.
+Then, paint the frame color, tape off the edge, and paint your artboard color.
+Finally, paint your design.
 This easy-to-make wood craft takes about 20 minutes and costs less than $2.

 MATERIALS NEEDED